Plan the development of your brewery for the second quarter of 2023

 4. Gen-Z and its consumption options

-Visit Generation Z has more beverage options than previous generations, including a mature range of craft beers, wines, wines and spirits. spirits and the emerging fourth category (the Beyond Beer segment).
+Generation Z has more beverage options than previous generations, including a mature range of craft beers, wines, spirits and the emerging fourth category (the Beyond Beer segment).
 Breweries need to listen and respond to their preferences.

 5. Women consume more alcohol than men (in the US at least...)

-In the United States, women now drink more alcohol than men, representing an opportunity for’beer industry and beverages.
+In the United States, women now drink more alcohol than men, This is an opportunity for the beer and beverage industry.
 Breweries need to target a more diverse audience.
 The number of Asian, Black and Latina women drinking alcohol regularly has increased by 84% since 2004.
-This trend continues to grow, so it's crucial for the beer and beverage industry to quickly realize that it's not just targeting consumers traditional craft beers (white men, Millenial generation).
-We're also seeing more and more gender-neutral visual communication.
+This trend continues to grow, so it's crucial for the beer and beverage industry to quickly realize that it's not just targeting traditional craft beer consumers (white males, Millenial generation).
+We're also seeing the emergence of more and more gender-neutral visual communication.

 6. Growing variety-packs